Mental Health Facts

 No One Is Immune to Mental Health Illness

 Brain-based conditions affect an estimated 44 million Americans a year and millions more around the world.
-No one is immune to experiencing mental health illness.
+No one is immune to experiencing a mental health illness.
 Yet, most people believe that mental health conditions are rare and “won’t happen to me”.
 But, truth be told, mental health conditions are very common and more widespread than you may think.
 Some of the commonly known brain-based conditions people are familiar with include depression, bipolar, dementia, schizophrenia, and anxiety disorders.
 Mental illness can also be caused by genetics or biochemical imbalances that occur when there are prolonged environmental stressors that can affect a person’s mood, personality, and personal habits.
 The most prevalent mental health illness affecting millions of people today as the pandemic recedes into the background are anxiety and depression brought on by burnout.

 Uncovering Your Passion Can Support Your Mental Health